Lu1g1n0/FoG-detection-using-a-single-ankle-mounted-sensor/README.md

 Please cite the following paper in your publications if this repository helps your research.

-Luigi Borzì, Luis Sigcha, Daniel Rodríguez-Martín, Gabriella Olmo, Freezing of gait detection: the effect of sensor type, position, activities, datasets, and machine learning model, Journal of Parkinson's disease (2024).
+Luigi Borzì et al. Freezing of gait detection: the effect of sensor type, position, activities, datasets, and machine learning model, Journal of Parkinson's disease (2024).
 [DOI: upcoming](https://doi.org/upcoming).

 ## Contact